How to Address Common Concerns

 - Flu vaccine takes 2 weeks to work.
 Your child may have caught flu/a virus before developing immunity.

-- Flu vaccines are not 100% effective.
-However, even if your child catches the flu, the illness will be much less severe.
+- Flu vaccines do not prevent 100% of all flu infections; however, if your child catches the flu, it will be much less severe.

 “Flu vaccine is not effective.
 Why bother?”